amartin-carecloud/cljslabs/game/exercise1/README.md

 # House Of Liars

 Game written in ClojureScript with Reagent.
 Created for the Intro To ClojureScript series, hosted by [Point Slope](https://pointslope.com/) for the [Miami Clojure MeetUp](http://www.meetup.com/Miami-Clojure-Meetup/) group.
 The intention is to build this application by completing a series of tasks.
 Each task highlights a features of the language and/or interoperability between ClojureScript and JavaScript.
-The code in this repository is the final working example application.

 ## Exercise 1